 Public buildings are expected to fulfil an exemplary role under the Directive and Member States may establish specific standards for the inclusion of renewable energy sources in public or mixed public-private buildings.

-For more information: Energy webpage of the EC website.
+For more information: Energy webpage

 Standardisation is the voluntary process of developing technical specifications based on consensus among all interested parties (industry including Small and Medium-sized Enterprises (SMEs), consumers, trade unions, environmental Non Governmental Organisations (NGO), public authorities, etc).
 It is carried out by independent standards bodies, acting at national, European and international level.